aaronbutler/tallgrass/README.md

 #### Build - requires node/npm and grunt
 1. From inside project directory, run npm install.
 This should install all required grunt plugins.
 1. From inside project directory, run grunt --force.
 This should read the files in source/ , run a jshint task on the javascript files in the source directory, minimize them where appropriate, place the minimized files and all data files in a deploy/ directory, and create doc/ with jsdoc website.
+1. I haven't researched telling jshint and jsdoc to ignore particular error messages which is why the build instruction says to use --force switch.
+Specific errors I am ignoring include: != should be !==; img requires src (it has it through knockout); unnecessary trailing semicolon (sometimes needed after minimizing, never seems to be a problem).

 #### Run
 1. Requires a local web server - You have choices; I would recommend pointing the web server to the project directory so you have the option to point your browser to localhost/project/source as well as localhost/project/deploy as well as localhost/project/doc